Frequently asked questions

 - LCD contrast setting

-How much will it cost to update my PULSE Barryvox® to the latest firmware?
+How much will it cost to update my PULSE/ELEMENT Barryvox® to the latest firmware?

-Where can I obtain the latest firmware version for my PULSE Barryvox®?
+Where can I obtain the latest firmware version for my PULSE/ELEMENT Barryvox®?

 The update can be installed wirelessly with the appropriate maintenance device.
 Major retailers and our Service Centers are equipped with these devices.
 Every device that is sent to one of our Service Centers is automatically updated to the latest firmware version.

 For devices sent in for a periodical diagnostic test (recommended once every 3 years), a complete diagnostic test with a printed report is conducted, and the latest firmware is installed.
 A fee will be charged for this service.

 My Opto3000 beeps three times without me doing anything.
 What is the cause?

 In this case, the device is restarting.
 During every startup, the device conducts a power-on self-test.
 This built-in safety mechanism is executed anytime the device detects an irregularity.
 By restarting, the device stability is increased and flawless functioning is ensured.

 Aside from a brief contact problem, the software may also trigger this automatic safety mechanism.
 The safety of the device is not directly affected; however, we recommend that you have the device diagnosed by a Service Center.